 Our Safe Congregation Policy reflects the guiding principles articulated by the UUA, including consideration of responsible staffing and supervision; screening of volunteers and paid staff; release of young children only to parents or guardians; careful incident reporting; provisions to remove staff and volunteers from positions working with children and youth when necessary; and guidelines for how we may all interact with each other to create a safe and nurturing environment for all.

 RRUUC’s Safe Congregation Policy (SCP) is a comprehensive set of guidelines for interactions among adults, youth and children at RRUUC.
 Our SCP applies to RRUUC clergy, all employees, RRUUC’s adult members and friends, the children and youth of RRUUC, volunteers, and visitors of all ages.
 Our SCP applies to RRUUC-sponsored activities on our church property, as well as any and all activities undertaken by or sponsored by RRUUC off site.
-This policy will be maintained and updated annually by the Safe Committee, working in concert with a designated member of the Board of Trustees.
+This policy will be maintained and updated annually by the Safe Congregation Committee, which is a Board Committee working in concert with a designated member of the Board of Trustees.

 Definitions